 Any activity that might jar the eye needs to be avoided after surgery.
 People usually need to avoid bending, lifting, or straining for several weeks after surgery.

 After surgery, people who have problems with constipation may need to take laxatives to avoid straining while trying to pass stools.
 Straining can raise the pressure inside the eye (intraocular pressure).
 This can cause problems with the new opening that was made during surgery to drain fluid from the eye.
 These problems can increase the pressure in your eye even more and increase the risk of infection.

 Usually there is mild discomfort after a trabeculectomy.
 Severe pain may be a sign of complications.
 If you have severe pain after your surgery, call your doctor right away.

 Trabeculectomy is used to treat open-angle glaucoma and chronic closed-angle glaucoma.
 Trabeculectomy is usually done when medicine or laser treatment or both have failed to reduce the pressure in the eyes enough to prevent damage to a person's eyesight.

-Trabeculectomy is not the first surgery used for treating babies who have congenital glaucoma.
+Trabeculectomy is not the first surgery used for treating children who have childhood glaucoma.

 How Well It Works